JohnGoldsmith/dotnetrdf-wiki/UserGuide-Handlers-API.md

 ## HandleTriple(Triple t)

 This is the method which is probably of interest to most people as this is where you actually receive the RDF triples for processing.
-If the data source from which you are handling triples is actually providing quads then the //GraphUri// property of the triples will be non-null.
+If the data source from which you are handling triples is actually providing quads then the `GraphUri` property of the triples will be non-null.

 In this method you can implement whatever logic you wish regarding triples and then either return ##true## to indicate that processing should continue or ##false## to indicate processing should terminate.